 - Consider the symbolism of the Ring: The Ring represents power, corruption, and the burden of responsibility.
 Think about how these themes resonate throughout The Hobbit and The Lord of the Rings.
 The Ring is not merely a physical object; it is a symbol of the internal struggles that all beings face when confronted with temptation and the allure of power.

 - Study Tolkien's letters and essays: Tolkien wrote extensively about his intentions and the themes he explored in his works.
 His letters and essays offer valuable insights into the meaning of the Ring and its significance in the overall narrative.
-For example, his essay "On Fairy-Stories" provides a framework for understanding the moral and allegorical dimensions of his work.
+Take this: his essay "On Fairy-Stories" provides a framework for understanding the moral and allegorical dimensions of his work.

 - Read secondary sources critically: There is a vast body of scholarship on Tolkien's works, offering a variety of perspectives on the Ring and its significance.
 While these sources can be helpful, it is essential to approach them critically, considering the author's biases and interpretations.